Vasilis Hatzipanagis: Iraklis

 With the Reign of the Colonels finally over the year before, Hatzipanagis signed for the Thessaloniki's club Iraklis, and such was his reputation that he filled the stadium for his first match in December 1975.
 The Iraklis fans would be one of the reasons this exceptional talent never joined another team, the other being his contract with Iraklis was heavily favoured towards the club, making it almost impossible for him to leave despite his desire to test himself in a better league.
 Despite interest from Lazio, Arsenal, Porto and Stuttgart, the club's board feared the consequences of selling the crowd favourite, and Hatzipanagis stayed at Iraklis until 1990.
 His farewell appearance for the club came in a UEFA Cup first round match against Valencia on 19 September, in a 0–0 draw.
 In the second leg on 3 October, the team lost 2–0 at the Mestalla Stadium, with Hatzipanagis an unused substitute.

+Loan to Toronto Panhellenic

-In the summer of 1980, he played abroad in the National Soccer League with Toronto Panhellenic.
+In the summer of 1980, he played abroad in the National Soccer League on loan with Toronto Panhellenic.
+He won the league play-offs with the club.